 Pumping at work takes a lot of dedication, planning, and well…work.
 And for moms whose jobs don’t have flexibility or regular break times, it can be downright challenging.
 Finding a time and place to pump is sometimes easier said than done when you’re a server at the peak of dinner service, an ER nurse in the middle of a 12-hour shift, or a teacher with recess supervision duty.

 But a lot of amazing women pump at work with unusual schedules every day.
-It can be done, it sometimes just takes a little more planning, a little more relying on coworkers, and a little more ingenuity.
+It can be done!
+Sometimes it just takes a little more planning, a little more relying on coworkers, and a little more ingenuity.
 We asked our community of working mamas for their best tips and tricks for making pumping at work…work.
 This is what they had to say:

-Whether you’re a hairstylist, police officer, paramedic, restaurant or retail staff, or anyone working an unpredictable schedule, the number one tip from moms who’ve done it before is to be flexible.
+Whether you’re a hairstylist, police officer, paramedic, teacher, restaurant or retail staff, doctor, nurse, or anyone working an unpredictable schedule, the number one tip from moms who’ve done it before is to be flexible.
 While ideally you should pump about every three hours that you’re away from baby, to help maintain your breast milk supply on days when that’s not possible, pump whenever and wherever you can, even if it’s just for 10 minutes.

 Communicate with your coworkers and managers about pumping during the workday.
 Sometimes managers will accommodate your schedule, and having coworkers who can cover you for a quick break is incredibly helpful.
 However, if you’re not lucky enough to have a good support system at work, it’s still important to keep the communication lines open in order to meet your breastfeeding goals.